Skip to content

 You might also want to set a line-height, font-weight and color for your section heading elements.

-The Font-size for each section heading should also be set, it makes sense to do this in via CSS variables to make heading sizes uniform.
+The font-size for each section heading should also be set, it makes sense to do this via CSS variables to make heading sizes uniform.
 If you are looking for specific font sizes to use check out CSS variables.

 Images <img> & <picture>